-Muir Woods has received more than1 million visitors annually since 2014, putting it in the top 20% of all national park units by visitation.
+Muir Woods has received more than 1 million visitors annually since 2014, putting it in the top 20% of all national park units by visitation.
 Because of its popularity, parking is a major headache for visitors and for nearby residents.
-Plans are underway to develop a reservation system to both limit access and assure visitors that they will get to see the redwood groves.
+A reservation system is now in place to both limit access and assure visitors that they will get to see the redwood groves.

 National Park Service.
 Muir Woods.
 Available at: https://www.nps.gov/muwo/index.htm.
 Accessed January 8, 2017.